 When you take out a car loan, the lender holds the title to the vehicle until you pay it off.
 You may receive a certificate of title on the vehicle, but it will have an indication somewhere on the title of the lienholder.
-A "clear" title is one that has no lienholder or other encumbrances, and this is what you need to sell a financed car or use the car as a trade-in on a new car.
+A so-called "clear" title is one that has no lienholder or other encumbrances.
+You need a clear title to sell a financed car or to use the car as a trade-in on another vehicle, whether new or used.

-Let's look at what you need to do to make this transaction happen.
-The steps for selling a car that's still financed differ, depending on whether you're selling your vehicle to a third-party or taking it to the dealership to exchange it for a newer model, which is mainly selling your car to the dealer.
+A primer on how to sell a car with a loan can help you understand what’s needed to make this transaction a reality.
+The steps for selling a car that's still financed differ depending on whether you're selling your vehicle to a third-party or taking it to the dealership to exchange it for a newer model, which is mainly selling your car to the dealer.

 Determining Your Car's Payoff Amount

 No matter who's buying your car, your first order of business should be to find out how much you owe on your car loan.
 This figure is known as the payoff amount.
 You need to know this figure to pay off the remaining balance on the loan before transferring the title to its new owner.
-To get this figure, you will need to call your lender or check your account online, if you have that option.
+To get this figure, you will need to call your bank, credit union, or other lender or check your details online if you have that option.

-Keep in mind that the payoff amount may end up being more or less than the total amount of your remaining loan balance.
-Some lenders penalize borrowers who pay off their car loans early; if this is the case, your payoff amount will be more than the total sum of the payments you have left on the loan once penalties and fees are tacked on.
-Other lenders reward borrowers who pay them early by reducing the amount owed by the interest that is tacked on to the loan's balance.
-That varies widely from lender to lender, so check with your specific lender to find out if they plan to penalize you for an early payoff.
+Keep in mind that the payoff amount may end up being more or less than the total amount of your remaining loan balance, and your car’s Kelley Blue Book value may be more or less than your payoff amount too.
+Some lenders penalize borrowers who pay off their car loans early; if this is the case, your payoff amount may be more than the total sum of the monthly payments you have left on the loan once penalties and fees are tacked on.
+Other lenders reward borrowers who pay them early with a reduction in the amount of interest owed on the note.
+Whether your lender penalizes you for an early payoff or shaves interest off your total amount due varies widely by lender, so check your loan terms or reach out to your specific note holder to find out how they calculate your payoff amount.

 Your buyer will want an unencumbered car title, and a clear title is necessary before you can make the title transfer.
 In most instances, the buyer will pay you, you will pay the lender the payoff amount, and you'll pocket the rest.